Meet the Visionary Minds Shaping Our Future Direction

 Cynthia Lum, Professor of Criminology, Law, and Society and Director of the Center for Evidence-Based Crime Policy at George Mason University

-Her recent book with Christopher Koper, Evidence-Based Policing: Translating Research Into Practice (Oxford University Press), received the American Society of Criminology Division of Policing 2020 Outstanding Book Award.
-Professors Lum and Koper are the Editors-In-Chief of Criminology and Public Policy, the flagship policy journal of the American Society of Criminology.
+Her recent book, Evidence-Based Policing: Translating Research Into Practice (Oxford University Press), co-authored with Christopher Koper, received the 2020 Outstanding Book Award from the ASC Division of Policing.
+Together, Professors Lum and Koper also served as the Editors-In-Chief of Criminology and Public Policy, the flagship policy journal of the American Society of Criminology.

 Cynthia Lum